EliaKobayashi/Dietary_Application_Project/README.md

         self.parent.current = "HomePage"
 ```
 For the nutrient table, I am saving the values inputted by the users in the input screen.
 To input dates, a calendar will appear when the "date" button is clicked.
 This is done through using MDDatePicker() in the input_date method.
 Once a date is clicked, its value (date) will be saved in the date_picked attribute.
 By using "InputScreen.select_date" I am able to use a value from another method.
 Values are placed in the paranthesis next to "db.create_new_input" to save it in the table.

+An area I struggled with is inputting the date chosen in the calendar into the table of nutrients.
+I wasn't aware that I had to specify that the object "select_date" derives from the class "InputScreen".
+After writing "InputScreen.select_date", the calendar date was able to be saved in the nutrients table.

 ### Creating the Login System

 ```.py